 HOW TO ORDER A REPEAT PRESCRIPTION

 Prescription requests are processed over two working days (not including the day your request is submitted).
 In order to allow for an audit trail and to prevent any mistakes, medication requests are not taken over the phone.
 A written request is required directly from the patient.
-It is your responsibility to ensure that your repeat prescription request is ordered in plenty of time.
+It is your responsibility to ensure that your repeat prescription request is ordered on time.
+You can request your medication two weeks in advance to finishing your current course.
 Please do not allow your medication to run out before making a request.
 Prescriptions can be requested via the below methods:

 Patient Access is available to ALL our registered patients.
 Once you have registered with Patient Access and linked your account to the practice, you will be able to order your repeat prescription online.
 This is the preferred method for requesting repeat medication(s).

 To register with Patient Access, please click here.

 Alternatively you can:

 - Request your medication via your pharmacy: You can request your repeat prescription by contacting your pharmacy, by phone or in person, who will forward your request on to the practice.

 IMPORTANT: Please be advised that we do not contact patient’s to confirm when a prescription has been issued due to the amount of requests authorised in a day.
 Patients are only notified via text where a medication cannot be issued.
 All prescription requests are processed over 48 working hours.
 You can double-check on the status of your medication request via Patient Access or by contacting your nominated pharmacy.